Simon Grover

 As an actor, he played main characters in two BBC children's series: Gigglebiz and Tweenies.
 He appeared in the feature film Harry Potter and the Deathly Hallows – Part 1 (2010), in which he played a Death Eater.
 He has also written for children's television series, including Waybuloo, Fimbles, Bobinogs, Big Cook, Little Cook, Fun Song Factory, Driver Dan's Story Train, and Planet Cook.

 Partial filmography

+Political career

+Grover has represented St Peter's ward on St Albans City and District council since the 2011 elections, having been re-elected in 2012, 2016, 2021 and 2023.
+As of the 2023 St Albans City and District Council elections, Grover is no longer the sole Green on the council.
+He now leads the council's Green Party Group.

+He was the Green Party's candidate to represent St Albans in the UK parliament at the 2019 general election, coming fourth, and the 2024 general election.
+Grover came fifth in 2024, but earned 6.3% of the votes, an increase of 4.6% and the highest number of votes for the Green Party in the St Albans constituency.